Gender Equality: Unfinished Business – Part 1

 There has been some fanfare around the fact that the new government’s 27 ministers include nine women – the highest number in the country’s history – with three of them included in the more exclusive Security Cabinet.
 A similar jump in the number of government ministries’ Directors General – from three to nine – has also drawn attention.

-The Israeli army, traditionally seen as a societal equalizer, also appears to be undergoing a positive trend.
-For example: a few months ago, the Chief of Staff announced he would seek to raise the number of women officers by 50% in the next five years; the Defense Minister just appointed its second-ever woman major general (a member of the exclusive General Staff); in addition, the military recently decided to deploy its first all-women tank crew along the border with Egypt.
+The Israeli army, traditionally seen as a societal equalizer, also appears to be undergoing a positive trend: the Defense Minister just appointed its second-ever woman major general (a member of the exclusive General Staff); the military recently decided to deploy its first all-women tank crew along the border with Egypt; and a few months ago the Chief of Staff announced he would seek to raise the number of women officers by 50% in the next five years.

 There’s a flipside to everything, of course.
 During a recent conference the Social Equality Minister addressed the subject of women’s retirement age and emphasized in a quite straightforward fashion: “We should take the opportunity to correct distortions that discriminate against women in the labor market, to create structural changes – for example, the lack of early childhood educational frameworks that harm women in the early stages of their careers.”